 Already Received Bachelor's Degree

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor's degree, start looking for schools that offer a master's or doctoral degree program in counseling.
 You can request information from Counseling schools in Maine to learn more about how you can acquire the necessary educational qualifications.

-Next you will need to get a conditional licensure which will require you to take and pass the National Counselor Examination administered by the National Board for Certified Counselors.
+Earn a conditional licensure, which requires you to take and pass the National Counselor Examination administered by the National Board for Certified Counselors.

 You can find information on the examination contents, dates, locations and registration on the following NBCC webpage.

 After you have passed the Maine counseling licensure examination, you can download and submit your application to the Maine Board of Counseling Professionals Licensure.
 In addition to the application you also need to develop a plan for supervised work experience.

 You can download the application for Maine counseling licensure and find more information regarding experience requirements on the Maine Board of Counseling Professional's website.

 Once the Maine Board of Professional Counselors has approved you for a conditional license, you can begin the supervised work experience.
 This requires 2000 hours of experience over at least 2 years.

 More details on hourly requirements and supervisor qualifications is available for download off the following webpage.